 Use Unconventional Tile Shapes

 Squares and rectangles are just two of the many shapes of tile available for your small bathroom reno.
 Choosing unconventional shapes adds interest to your bathroom and can even become a major focal point.
-Give your bathroom a luxurious makeover with penny glass tiles or Arabesque tiles.
+Give your bathroom a luxurious makeover withpenny glass or arabesque tiles.
 These 1×4-inch rectangular mosaic tiles create a striking look on the floor.
-Even more eye-catching are these 4×24-inch porcelain tiles with a wood-plank pattern, which are also available in 6×36-inch lengths.
 For a unique, subdued textured look, these 3.5-inch hexagon tiles resemble linen, bringing a natural vibe to your bathroom.
-Finally, consider a chevron layout with these unique glass mosaic tiles.

 Try Rich Textures

 Make your bathroom floor a show-stopper with highly textured tiles.
 These Jupiter Iron porcelain tiles resemble rusted iron and work well with a rustic motif.
-These striking marble tiles have bold lines and eye-popping natural colors, while these Equator White marble tiles have dramatic black and gray parallel lines running across the length.
+Some marble look tiles have bold lines and eye-popping natural colors.

 Tips for Installing the Floor